hIMEI29A/getIpbyIsp/README.md

 ## Usage

-Now follow to the src directory in root programm folder:
+Now follow to the src directory in root program folder:

 ```shell
 cd src